startergo/qemu-virgl-3dfx/README.md

-# QEMU MESA GL/3Dfx Glide Pass-Through (for Arch based distros)
+# QEMU MESA GL/3Dfx Glide Pass-Through
-This is a fork of QEMU-3dfx for Arch Linux or any OS with pacman command and tries to add more documentation.
+This is a fork of QEMU-3dfx for Arch Linux or any OS with pacman command and tries to add more documentation. (and binaries)

 For more info.
 Refer to the [original repo](https://github.com/kjliew/qemu-3dfx).
 ## Content